stemoutreach/CodeCreateLab/1_Sense_HAT_Lab.md

 ### 🔷 Challenge 2: Weather Station
 - Show temperature and humidity on the LED display.
-- Use the joystick to switch between temperature and humidity display.

 ### 🔷 Challenge 3: Tilt Detector
 Print a message when the Pi is tilted beyond a certain angle.